 MA Applies to a WEI for the TANF Work Program - Will need an average of 30 hours per week to meet the All Family participation requirement.
-NOTE: This code also applies to participants in the State Two Parent Program.
-PC Applies to a WEI who is the only parent/caretaker relative in the TANF family of a child under the age of six.
+NOTE: This code also applies to participants in the State Two Parent Program. РС Applies to a WEI who is the only parent/caretaker relative in the TANF family of a child under the age of six.
 Will need an average of 20 hours per week to meet the All Family participation.
 This code should also be used if a Young Custodial Parent (YCP) has a child under age one.
-PW Applies to a WEI who is the only parent in a TANF family with a child under age one, parent personally providing care for his/her child under age one.
-Parent coded PW is required to participate 20 hours per week.
+PW Applies to a WEI who is the only parent in a TANF family with a child under age one, personally providing care for his/her child under age one.
+Parent coded PW is required to participate 20 hours per week but may be excluded from the participation rate calculation for up to 12 months in a lifetime.
+A PW cannot be sanctioned as he/she is protected by legal cause when unable to comply with the TANF Work Requirements.
+As long as a single parent has a child under one, he/she should always be coded PW on the CHIP EMPR screen.
 This does not apply to a young custodial parent (YCP).
 If the YCP has a child under age one, code "PC" on EMPR.
 DC Applies to a WEI who is a parent providing care for a disabled child attending school.
 The need for care must be supported by medical documentation FV Applies to a WEI who is identified as a victim of Domestic/Family Violence.
 NOTE: Documentation will be recorded on DSS-3734, FI Domestic Violence Waiver Assessment.

 MC Applies to a WEI who is unable to participate because child care cannot be provided as needed.